TobyDev0207/LostDream/README.md

-This project has been stopped because I am no longer interested in Fabric mod development.
+This project has been stopped because I am no longer interested in it.